NickyKlaus/servicegenerator/docs/all-you-need-is-pom.md

 | `transformationProperties` | N/A                                                                |
 | `dependencies`             | N/A                                                                |

-`transformationPropertyies` contains key and value pairs that can be used in schema (you can get a property value by its name using Context object).
+`transformationProperties` contains key and value pairs that can be used in schema (you can get a property value by its name using Context object).